 There are two common analytical approaches when researching a given market:

 - The qualitative approach.

 From a pure mathematical standpoint, the higher amount of data analyzed, the more representative the analysis is.

-Since we now have the possibility of knowing almost-perfectly the market behavior (in theory) as well as its demand, the one with the best analysis system will be ahead of its competitors.
+Given that we now have the possibility of knowing the behavior of the Market almost perfectly, the one with the best analysis system will be ahead of its competitors.

 The Qualitative approach

-Think about this: What is better, 5 wrong diagnosis or just 1 but correct?
+What is better, 5 wrong diagnosis or only 1 but correct?

-In order to improve the quality of your analysis, regarding the data you manage, you should try:
+In order to improve the quality of your analysis you should:

-- Employing high quality databases and supported data.
+- Employ high quality databases and supported data.

 - The better and more detailed the database, the more reliable the data is.